 Clare and Henry have an unusual love story.
 They’ve known each other since Clare was six and Henry was thirty-six, but got married when Clare was twenty-three and Henry was thirty-one.
 You see, Henry is an adventurous librarian who inadvertently travels through time.

 I adore how this story explores very real challenges that any couple faces.
-With the added time travel element, it becomes an unforgettable contemporary fiction.
+With the added time travel element, it becomes an unforgettable pick from our list of romance books.
+The way that they fight for their love gives this book its clear spot on our list of best romance novels of all time.
+But be warned, this book may emotionally wreck you.

 Ready for some over-the-top wedding shenanigans?
-Kevin Kwan delivers!
+Kevin Kwan delivers in this wedding book!
 When a young man decides to bring his girlfriend home to Singapore for a wedding, she has no idea what to expect.

 She didn’t know he was crazy rich, that his family was crazy, and that everything in Singapore is more, more, more.
-The details in these pages were so vivid, I could picture everything!
+The details within these pages were so vivid, I could picture everything in this one-of-a-kind contemporary fiction!

 This one makes it onto our list of the best books about weddings, too!

-Lombardo’s debut is a tremendous book about the complicated dynamics and hidden secrets of the Sorenson parents and their 4 daughters.
+Lombardo’s debut is a tremendous contemporary fiction book about the complicated dynamics and hidden secrets of the Sorenson parents and their 4 daughters.

-The story is told alternately in the present day when Jonah reunites with the daughter that gave him up 15 years prior, and in the past touching on moments in the Sorenson family history that are coming back to haunt them.
+The coming-of-age story is told alternately in the present day when Jonah reunites with the daughter that gave him up 15 years prior, and the past touches on moments in the Sorenson family history that are coming back to haunt them.

 For more books like these, check out our list of long books